Click the map to find our listed locations including our private charter destinations on Lough Neagh.

 Our Lady of Bethlehem Abbey, located on the outskirts of Portglenone, is part of the Cistercian Order which was founded in Franc at Citeaux in Burgundy in the Year 1098.
 Taking its inspiration from the Rule of St. Benedict the Cistercian life was to be one of the secluded communal intercession, contemplative prayer with manual work given its prominent position.
 The monks living here assemble in church eight times a day for prayer and Mass.
 The monastery has a guesthouse for short retreats, a Repository, a café, and a craft shop selling a wide range of souvenirs including Irish Linen and emblems.

-The Lock Keepers Cottage on Toome Canal offers a tasty light lunch or treat and refreshment.
+The Lock Keeper’s Cottage on Toome Canal offers a tasty light lunch or treat and refreshment.
 It is also a Waterways Heritage Centre providing an exhibition with archival material and information about the Lower Bann and Lough Neagh.
-A great place to stop and relax before or after a boat trip.
+A great place to stop and relax before or after a boat tour.

 * Recommendations listed on basis of our personal experiences and not via commission